Using images in content

 • photos, illustrations or graphics not referenced in or relevant to the main text

-• images that repeat information fully explained in the text and are not referenced by the text (redundant)
+• images that repeat information fully explained in the text, but are not referenced by the text (redundant)

-You must judge whether to treat an image as decorative or informative based on the reason for including it on the page.
+You must judge whether to treat an image as decorative or informative based on your reason for including it on the page.

-For example, by marking them 'decorative' in Word documents or leaving an image alt text attribute (alt="") empty on web pages.
+For example, by marking them 'decorative' in Word documents or leaving the alt text attribute (alt="") empty on web pages.